What is communal narcissism? Is healing from trauma culturally influenced?

 they identify with the possessions that they have, but the personal sense of security is particularly low.

 Whereas from an Asian perspective establishing a very strong sense of self is important.

-There’s a very clear difference between what is ego, and what is a strong sense of self and a strong sense of personal identity.
+There’s a very clear difference between ego and a strong sense of self and a strong sense of personal identity.

-When it comes to the topic of narcissism, this also is important from a yoga perspective because there is one branch of narcissism refer to as communal narcissism.
+When it comes to narcissism, this is also important from a yoga perspective because there is one branch of narcissism referred to as communal narcissism.

 We see this with social movements that are involved in high conflict.